EU OS: Which Linux Distribution fits Europe best?

 • The container image also supports a non-root account.

 • The container currently contains still bash, find, sed, grep as those tools are pulled in as a dependency of ca-certificates.
 The latter is required by nodejs.
 To remove them, an alternative custom ca-certificates package needs to be prepared that has no such dependencies.
+Interestingly the image is nevertheless smaller.
 See also: https://discussion.fedoraproject.org/t/169906/2

 I think the main advantage would be to avoid Nix flakes.
 Maybe Nix flakes are cool, but the system is apparently still experimental/beta software (see here or here).
 Also, many developers have not worked yet with Nix flakes.
 So this is something new to learn.
 Using Nix flakes doesn’t make podman or Containerfiles redundant.
 So learning Nix flakes does not replace learning Podman or Containerfiles.